Who in the College can I contact for help?

 Note: Students who wish to change their advisor may do so by seeking out another Faculty member and asking them to complete the Change of Faculty Advisor Request Form.

 An online calendar is available to students, Faculty and Major Directors.
 Faculty can use this site to create an online calendar; students can login to schedule an appointment.
 In addition, DUPs can manage and communicate with majors from this site.

 General information for faculty advisors may be found here.

 The Edward L. Ayers Advising Fellowship was established by the generosity of a 2007 graduate who appreciated the College’s initiatives under Dean Ayers to enhance interactions between faculty and students.
 Creating this recognition was an opportunity both to honor the former Dean and to commend a faculty member who expresses such dedication toward undergraduates, recognizing their needs for guidance, especially in their years as underclassmen.
 Faculty are selected by the Director of Advising and are appoined for a term of two academic years.
 At the end of the term they are awarded $1000.00 in research funds.

 |2019||David Kittlesen, Biology|

 |2013||David Vander Meulen, English|

 Other Sources of Academic Help

 There are many other great sources of academic help for students.
-Sources include, but are not limited to, faculty teaching classes, graduate student teaching assisitants, resident's life staff, Directors of Undergradate Programs (DUPs), Foreign Language Coordinators, student peer advisors from OAAA, ULink, Transfer Student Peer Advisors, etc. Click here for a more complete list.
+Sources include, but are not limited to, faculty teaching classes, graduate student teaching assisitants, Directors of Undergradate Programs (DUPs), World Language Coordinators, Residence Life, student peer advisors from OAAA, Transfer Student Peer Advisors, etc. Click here for a more complete list.